jazzband/django-rest-knox/docs/settings.md

 This is the length of the [salt][salt] that will be stored in the database for each token.

 ## MIN_REFRESH_INTERVAL
-This is the minimun time in seconds before the token expiricy is updated.
+This is the minimum time in seconds that needs to pass for the token expiry to be updated in the database.

 [salt]: https://en.wikipedia.org/wiki/Salt_(cryptography)